GennAvi/gennavi.github.io/_pages/more.md

 I collect coins, I think they are cool.
 I enjoy hiking, travelling, and eating.

 ## Notable Things that Happened to Me
 1) I have opened another person's padlock at the gym by mistake.
 It had the exact same combination as mine (it was not 1234 or 0000).
-This happens with about the same probability of being struck by a lightining in a 80-years span (<a href='https://www.weather.gov/safety/lightning-odds/'>source</a>).
+This happens with about the same probability of being struck by a lightning in a 80-years span (<a href='https://www.weather.gov/safety/lightning-odds/'>source</a>).

 2) I have seen a wild polar bear.